 - 1. Fourth largest country - 2.
-Due to its size, it has a wide variety of climate zones - 3.
-Contains mountains, deserts, plateaus, and plains - 4.
-Has the third largest river in the world (the Yangtze) - 5.
-Has a widely varied climate - 6.
+Due to its size, it has a wide variety of climate zones

+- 5. Has a widely varied climate - 6.
 Part of the Ring of Fire

 - Q: How does Ma begin to change in this chapter? [chap.
 20] - A: she helps her husband carry the goldfish, she isn't so sharp with her words and she feeds the goldfish some of her precious rice - Q: Why does Minli share her last coin with the beggar and what is the result? [chap.
-21] - A: he reminds her of Ba, and she discovers that he is the king in disquise - Q: Describe the King. [chap.
+21] - A: he reminds her of Ba, and she discovers that he is the king in disguise - Q: Describe the King. [chap.
 22] - A: decisive, punishes mean-spirited people, interested in the world around him, a keen judge of character, ... - Q: Why does the King wrestle with giving Minli the borrowed line? [chap.
 23] - A: the precious paper came from the Book of Fortune, and had been in his family for generations; it provided guidance in times of need; he decides to give it away as his family acquired it improperly